Start Here: Australian Ant Keeping Guides

 Gear and supplies path

 Before buying a big nest, work through the gear path in order: starter kit, supplies, feeding, barriers, then formicariums when the colony is ready.
+This is the safest path for Australian beginners and keeps the site’s buyer-intent pages connected without turning them into spammy product lists.

-- Best Ant Keeping Starter Kit Australia
+- Best Ant Keeping Starter Kit Australia — test tubes, cotton, tools and what not to buy first.

-- Where to Buy Ant Keeping Supplies in Australia
+- Where to Buy Ant Keeping Supplies in Australia — beginner shopping path, supplier checks and safe gear categories.

 - Ant Feeding Guide